Learning Safely Without Knowing the World:COMPASS-Hedge: Preliminaries and problem setup

 \begin{itemize}[leftmargin=0pt, itemsep=1pt, topsep=1pt, parsep=0pt] \item[]\textbf{\ref{eq:A1} vs. Memory-Bounded:} An $m$-memory bounded adversary \citep{arora2012online} is constrained to depend only on the $m$ most recent actions.
 While this limits the \textit{temporal scope} of dependency, it allows for arbitrary discontinuities ("jumps") based on recent history.
 In contrast, our model allows for \textbf{infinite memory} ($\infty$-memory bounded), provided the aggregate "drift" or sensitivity to history remains within the budget $O(\sqrt{T})$. \item[]\textbf{\ref{eq:A1} vs. Smoothed Analysis:} Recent works like \citet{haghtalab2024smoothed} assume the adversary plays from distributions with bounded density (anti-concentration).
 Our model does not require the adversary to be noisy or smooth; it allows for deterministic behavior (Dirac deltas), provided the deterministic choice is stable over histories. \end{itemize} \end{remark} \begin{remark}\it Notably, our framework is not strictly stronger than these alternatives but rather \emph{orthogonal} to them.
 For example, a switching-cost adversary satisfies the $m=1$ memory constraint (local dependence), yet may violate our stability condition by inducing large instantaneous jumps in the loss landscape.
 As a result, neither set of assumptions subsumes the other. \end{remark} In essence, \eqref{eq:A1} restricts the environment from changing the ``rules of the game'' too aggressively in response to the learner's past actions, thereby capturing a \emph{drifting}—as opposed to vindictive—adversarial behavior.
 To facilitate concentration analysis, we also control the variance of the noise around the conditional mean.

-\subsubsection{Optimal Arm Identifiability}
+\subsubsection{Optimal arm identifiability}

 In the stochastic regime, the environment behaves probabilistically with a fixed underlying structure. \begin{assumptionStoc}[i.i.d.
-Losses] The loss vectors $c^1, \dots, c^T$ are independent and identically distributed. \end{assumptionStoc} \begin{assumptionStoc}[Unique Optimizer and Positive Gap] There exists a \textbf{unique} optimal arm
+Losses] The losses $c^1,..., c^T$ are independent and identically distributed. \end{assumptionStoc} \begin{assumptionStoc}[Unique Optimizer and Positive Gap] There exists a \textbf{unique} optimal arm

 Let $\Delta_a := \mathbb{E}[c^t(a) - c^t(a^\star)]$ denote the suboptimality gap.
 Consequently, we assume $\Delta := \min_{a \neq a^\star} \Delta_a > 0.$ \end{assumptionStoc}

 \begin{remark}[On Identifiability] \it \eqref{eq:S2} is a standard yet non-trivial requirement in gap-dependent analysis.
 It ensures a strictly positive margin $\Delta$, allowing the algorithm such as the UCB algorithm \citep{auer2002finite}. to settle on $a^\star$ and achieve logarithmic instance-optimal regret $O(\frac{\log T}{\Delta})$.
 The uniqueness of the optimal arm ensures an identifiable gap structure under which \emph{pseudo-regret} faithfully tracks \emph{expected regret}.